INTERCEPT

 The Team

-• Prof Catriona Jennings, Honorary Professor of Nursing at the National Institute for Prevention and Cardiovascular Health, National University of Ireland Galway, Ireland
+Prof Catriona Jennings, Honorary Professor of Nursing at the University of Galway, Ireland and the National Institute for Prevention and Cardiovascular Health, Ireland

-• Prof Lis Neubeck, Professor of Cardiovascular Health, Edinburgh Napier University
+Prof Lis Neubeck, Professor of Cardiovascular Health, Edinburgh Napier University, Scotland

-• Prof David Wood, Emeritus Professor of Cardiology and Adjunct Professor of Preventive Cardiology at the National Institute of Prevention and Cardiovascular Health (NIPC), National University of Ireland-Galway, Republic of Ireland.
+Prof David Wood, Emeritus Professor of Cardiology and Adjunct Professor of Preventive Cardiology at the University of Galway, Ireland and the National Institute for Prevention and Cardiovascular Health (NIPC), Ireland

 Prof Catriona Jennings on catriona.jennings@universityofgalway.ie